Nadine Hwang: Nelly Mousset-Vos

-On Christmas Eve 1944, Nelly Mousset-Vos was asked to sing Christmas carols in the barracks with French prisoners.
-After a few songs, a voice called out, "Sing something from Madame Butterfly!"
-Mousset-Vos sang Un bel dì vedremo, about waiting for a loved one.
-Nadine Hwang, who had asked for the song, stayed connected to Mousset-Vos from that moment on.
-They became a couple and spent as much time together as possible.
-Nelly Mousset-Vos's diary entries reveal that it was thanks to her meeting with Nadine Hwang and through this love affair that she was able to survive the horrors of concentration camps.
-Nelly Mousset-Vos had worked as a courier in the Belgian resistance against the Nazis.
+On Christmas Eve 1944, Nelly Mousset-Vos was asked to sing Christmas carols in the barracks of French prisoners.
+Hwang asked her to sing a song from Madame Butterfly, and they quickly got close and became a couple.

-They were separated in March 1945, when Nelly Mousset-Vos was deported to the Mauthausen concentration camp, where she almost died.
-In April 1945, shortly before the liberation of the camp, Nadine Hwang, Irene and Rachel, along with thousands of other prisoners, were evacuated to Sweden on Red Cross white buses.
+They were separated in March 1945, when Nelly Mousset-Vos was deported to the Mauthausen concentration camp.
+In April 1945, shortly before the liberation of the camp, Hwang and the Krauszes, along with thousands of other prisoners, were evacuated to Sweden on Red Cross White Buses.
 Their arrival in Malmö on April 28 was documented by Swedish news photographers.

-After the war
+Later life and death

-In 1945, Nadine Hwang moved to Brussels via Sweden and began living together with Nelly Mousset-Vos in a lesbian relationship.
-They left Europe soon after to start a new life in Venezuela.
+In 1945, Nadine Hwang moved to Brussels and began living with Nelly Mousset-Vos.
+They left Europe in 1950 to start a new life in Venezuela, along with Mousset-Vos' daughter.
 They posed as cousins and lived together in Caracas for two decades.
-Nelly Mousset-Vos had previously worked at the Venezuelan embassy in Brussels and Hwang worked in the secretariat of a bank in Caracas.
-Their apartment was a popular meeting place for friends and acquaintances.
+Mousset-Vos worked at the French embassy and Hwang worked in a bank.

 Due to an illness, Hwang was forced to take strong medication and she suffered a stroke before the treatment was completed.
-Due to Nadine Hwang's deteriorating health, the couple returned to Europe in the late 1960s.
+Due to Hwang's deteriorating health, the couple returned to Europe in the late 1960s.

-Nadine Hwang died in 1972, Nelly Mousset-Vos in 1985, and they are buried in different graves in Brussels.
+Nadine Hwang died in February 1972, Nelly Mousset-Vos in 1985, and they are buried in different graves in Brussels.